I Have Read the Above Guidelines and want to Submit a Proposal

 - Hands-on – intended to actively engage participants over fifty percent of the session time, dealing with curriculum, best practices, and obtaining new skills.

-It is expected that around 500 participants will attend.
+It is expected that over 500 participants will attend.
 Intended audience includes:

 - Career practitioners